jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 # [fit] what did we give up?

 ^Most of Swift 3 original goals!
-ABI, generics
+ABI not stable, generics not finished
+First major OSS release!
+Swift had rough edges
-First OSS release, novelty effect, necessary evil
+novelty effect, necessary evil
-But source stability is extremely important

 ---

 # [fit] __*Was it worth it?*__

-# [fit] `Source stability >> ABI stability`

 ![fit](../../img/swift-logo.png)

+^Looking back, I find some proposals distracting "Could we be working on something more important right now?"
+But overall, yes!
+All was worth it!

+---

+# [fit] Yes!

+*Swift 3.0 is much better.
+(But still work to do! 💪)*

+*Source-stable (mostly? 🤔)*

+*No more expensive, painful migrations (hopefully 😁)*

+*Better APIs, better Objective-C inter-op 👌*

+*Community learned about Swift-evolution*

+3.0 is the new 1.0

+^Feels like a real 1.0
-^Always trades-offs
+Again, always trades-offs
-I think source stability is far more important (at least initially) However, some proposals were distracting
+I think source stability is more important than ABI (at least initially)

 ---